adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/_index.md

 You should use this option when:

-* Nodes in all your Kubernetes clusters are in the same region or datacenter.
-They could reside in separate zones or racks.
+* Nodes in all your Kubernetes clusters are in the same **Metro Area Network** ([MAN](https://en.wikipedia.org/wiki/Metropolitan_area_network)).
+These could be nodes that are in
+  * The same cloud region.
+They can be in different zones.
+  * The same datacenter or datacenters that are just 50 miles apart.
-* The network latency between the nodes is low.
-Low here is defined as network latencies lower than 500ms.
+* The network latency between the nodes is lower than ~500ms.

 ### What

 The option has the following characteristics:

-* A single Portworx cluster that streches across multiple Kubernetes clusters.
+* A **single Portworx cluster** that streches across multiple Kubernetes clusters.
-* Portworx installation on all clusters use a common external key-value store (e.g etcd).
+* Portworx installation on all clusters use a common **external key-value store** (e.g etcd).
-* Volumes are automatically replicated across the Kubernetes clusters as they shared the same Portworx fabric.
+* Volumes are automatically **replicated** across the Kubernetes clusters as they shared the same Portworx fabric.

 ### How